Generators

 kick g module product --pattern restproducts/

-index.ts # Module class (register + routes)
+product.module.ts # Module declaration (register + routes)

-product.constants.ts # Query config (filterable, sortable, searchable)
+product.constants.ts # Query config (filterable, sortable, searchable) + repo token

 product.controller.ts # @Controller with full CRUD